 With its new Peter Salem Hall a third of the way to completion, the university held a small dedication ceremony next to the building site Tuesday.
 Resident advisors Justin Middleton and Jeremy Bittner presented a slide show and a brief overview about the new hall.

-According to Bittner, Peter Salem Hall will include 192 beds, including four- and five-person apartments.
+According to Bittner, Peter Salem Hall will 192 beds, including four- and five-person apartments.
 The first floor will hold a common area, and the building will also feature two conference rooms.

 “The hall will be completed in the summer and ready for students to move into in the fall,” Bittner said.